 Project Funding

-A B4RN project is mostly funded by UK government vouchers, grants and community investment.
+A B4RN project is mostly funded by UK Government Vouchers, grants and community investment.

 What is it?